Retreat from Lạng Sơn: The retreat

 Upon assuming command of the brigade, Herbinger panicked.
 He convinced himself that the Chinese were preparing to encircle Lạng Sơn and cut his supply line.
 Disregarding the appalled protests of some of his officers, he ordered the 2nd Brigade to abandon Lạng Sơn on the evening of 28 March and retreat to Chu.
 The retreat was initially conducted in two columns.
 Herbinger led the line battalions to Thanh Moy, while Schoeffer led the two Legion battalions to Dong Song.
 Fearing that Martin's towed artillery battery would slow down the retreat, Herbinger ordered Martin to dump his guns and limbers in the Song Ki Cong river, where they were later recovered by the Chinese.
 The brigade's treasure chest was also thrown into the river.
 Before the retreat commenced Herbinger cabled Brière de l'Isle in Hanoi, claiming that he did not have enough ammunition to fight a second battle for Lạng Sơn (a claim later shown to be untrue) and announcing his decision to retreat.
 He then had the telegraph cable cut, denying Brière de l'Isle the opportunity to intervene.
 During the night of 28 March, after winning the most complete victory of the Tonkin campaign, the bewildered soldiers of the 2nd Brigade marched out of Lạng Sơn.
 The retreat to Thanh Moy and Dong Song was conducted without loss and without interference from the Chinese, but both Herbinger and Schoeffer set an unnecessarily punishing pace, and both halves of the brigade were exhausted by the time they reached their destinations.

 Brière de l'Isle was stunned at Herbinger's decision to abandon Lạng Sơn.
 His immediate reaction, on the evening of 28 March, was to despatch a pessimistic cable back to Paris which would have momentous political consequences two days later.
-By the following day he had recovered his usual cold blood.
+By the following day he had recovered his usual sang froid.
 He spent most of the day establishing what had happened, and on the evening of 29 March sent a furious cable to Herbinger at Thanh Moy, ordering the 2nd Brigade to hold its positions at Thanh Moy and Dong Song.
 Herbinger was aghast at this order, believing that it played straight into the enemy's hands, but had no choice but to obey it.